Optimize Your Inventory: Benefits of SKU Rationalization

 Step 1: Data Collection

-• Start by gathering comprehensive data on all your products.
-This includes sales data, demand patterns, profit margins, and carrying costs.
-Modern inventory management software and tools can be immensely helpful in this phase.
+• Begin with collecting comprehensive data on all your products.
+That includes sales figures, demand patterns, profit margins, and carrying costs-all of them.
+Modern inventory management software and tools will prove very handy at this stage.

 Step 2: Performance Analysis